simonesilvestroni/m2m-website/_posts/2022-05-02-build-a-human-readable-rss-with-jekyll.md

   - 'web development'
   - 'xml'
   - 'xslt'
-description: 'How I refactored my RSS feed from scratch using Jekyll functionalities and applying XSLT for presentation to render a human-readable XML feed.'
+description: 'How I refactored my RSS feed from scratch using Jekyll functionalities, and applying XSLT for presentation to render a human-readable XML feed.'
 syndication: true
 syndicate:
   - name: IndieNews